-Since that awakening the author has used this method several times.
-The way it worked the last time he used it: he felt a warm spot in the palm of his hand while it was held an inch or two above an easily visible track.
-He was then able to find the next several tracks in the series by slowly moving his hand above the soil and paying attention to his body for the same sensation.
-These next tracks were only faint flattened areas, slight scuffs, a tiny pebble nudged out of its bed, a damaged spot on a leaf, or faint depressions.
-Verification came with an obvious and fresh track left by the same animal.
+The author has used this method several times since.
+The way it worked the last time: he felt a warm spot in the palm of his hand while it was held an inch or two above an easily visible track.
+He was able to find the next several tracks in the series by slowly moving that hand above the soil and paying attention to his body for the same sensation.
+The next tracks were only faint flattened areas, slight scuffs, a tiny pebble nudged out of its bed, a damaged spot on a leaf, or faint depressions.
+Verification came when an obvious and fresh track left by the same animal was reached.

 How to … the basic version: